oc-cs170/feed-me/FeedMe.md

 1. 5 sec screen delay at beginning.
 2. Get 3/4 way up before 5 secs, then screen starts to move.
-3. Food metor:
+3. Food meter:
 	-bread(10)
-	-tomato(20)			*food metor increses by point value of food.
-The higher the metor the happier -ham(30)			*food metor max = 100pts
-	-turkey(30)			*each level will have at least 100 points possible.
+	-tomato(20)
+	-ham(30)
+	-turkey(30)
 	-lettuce(20)
 	-chicken(50)

+*food meter increses by point value of food.
+The higher the meter the happier *food meter max = 100pts
+*each level will have at least 100 points possible.

 4. If you die you restart at the level you are at.
 5. When giant is reached, move onto next level if and only if food metor is 100% full.